garetethan/hardy-libraries/README.md

 **The purpose of this is to sort a simple table while not removing any listeners, which is why instead of innerHTML, I used appendChild and insertBefore methods as they retain the listeners.**

-Sourtable.js is a lightweight JavaScript library that adds dynamic sorting to HTML tables.
-It allows users to exclude specific columns from sorting, sort by custom attributes, and define custom parsing functions for column values.
+Sourtable.js is a lightweight JavaScript library that adds sorting to HTML tables.
+It allows users to exclude specific columns from sorting, sort by attributes value of a "td" cell element , and define custom parsing functions for text.

 ### Installation